BURNHAM CIVIC

 What we are requesting:

-I am not writing to observe from the sidelines.
-I built TBC to solve exactly this problem, and I am prepared to commit fully to the Task Force's mission in whatever capacity is most useful.
-This work is personal to me as a citizen of Seattle who has watched hundreds of millions in federal funds produce worsening outcomes for the people they were meant to serve.
+TBC is not writing to observe from the sidelines.
+We built this organization to solve exactly this problem and are prepared to commit fully to the Task Force's mission in whatever capacity is most useful.
+This work is on behalf of every Seattle citizen who has watched hundreds of millions in federal funds produce worsening outcomes for the people they were meant to serve.

 Respectfully,